underhillanna/PhotosynQ-Documentation/help/_data_The_Spreadsheet.md

 2. Pick the protocol you want to view.
 3. Select **More** from above the spreadsheet to select additional information including *Users*, *Device IDs*, *Notes*, *Photos*, *Location* and *Status (e.g. flagged)*

-***Info:*** When you add addtional data to your measurements later on, the additional data will be available as **Imported Data (Custom Data)**.
+***Info:*** When you add additional data to your measurements later on, the additional data will be available as **Imported Data (Custom Data)**.

 #### More